X-Ray Inspection Machines Guide: Overview, Features, Applications, and Key Insights

 Ultrasonic TestingInternal flaw detectionMetal and weld inspection

-• Prepare product sample or production batch
+• Prepare product sample or batch

-• Position object inside inspection chamber
+• Position object in inspection chamber

 • Generate X-ray image or CT scan

-• Analyze results using imaging software
+• Analyze results using software

 • Document findings for quality records